Using Firebase and RevenueCat to notify users that their free trials are ending

 });

-3 - Notify users still on a free trial
+3 - Notify users who are still on a free trial

 The next function takes the userId